 What if my information has changed since I applied?

 Any changes in your situation that may affect your eligibility must be reported to your eligibility worker.
 These changes include getting married/divorced, getting or losing a job, getting pregnant, changing your address, as well as any changes to income.
 If these or any other change occurs you must notify your worker within ten days.

 How do I receive CMSP benefits?

 When the county determines that you are eligible, you will receive an approval notice, and shortly after, a Benefits Identification Card (BIC).
 This is a plastic card with you name, identification number, and a magnetic strip on it.
-Beginning October 1, 2005, CMSP members will also receive a CMSP/Anthem Blue Cross identification (ID) card.
-In addition, beginning October 1, to receive CMSP benefits you will need to go to a CMSP/Anthem Blue Cross network provider to receive all services, except emergency services.
+You will also receive a CMSP/Anthem Blue Cross identification (ID) card.
+To obtain CMSP benefits you will need to go to a CMSP/Anthem Blue Cross network provider to receive all services, except emergency services.
 If you receive non-emergency services from a medical provider who is not a part of the CMSP/Anthem Blue Cross provider network, you will be responsible for paying for those services.
 It is your responsibility to present your BIC and your CMSP/Anthem Blue Cross ID cards to the provider when you get services.

 When you go to the doctor, pharmacist, or other medical provider, they will verify your eligibility for CMSP, check if you have a Share-of-Cost and how much is remaining on the Share-of-Cost, and determine if there are other applicable restrictions or limitations.